benwaldner/summer_invitational_data_open_2020/README.md

 # Summer Invitational Data Open 2020

-Github for the team composed of: Khaoula Belahsen, Patrick Saux and Louis Lapassat.
+Github for the team composed of: Khaoula Belahsen, Patrick Saux, Reda Arab and Louis Lapassat.

 ### Rules